dementev-dev/docker-greenplum/README.md

 - gpbackup/gprestore;
 - gpbackup-s3-plugin;
 - gpbackman;
-- PXF (Platform Extension Framework).
+- PXF (Platform Extension Framework);
+- custom initialization scripts.

 For information about supported builds, see [Build matrix](#build-matrix).
 For specific version, you can build your own image using the [Build](#build) section.